marcopelosi/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a PhD Candidate in Finance at the London School of Economics.
-I am interested in Household and Corporate Finance
+I am interested in Household and Corporate Finance.